ihsn/nada-documentation/src/admin-guide/web-ui/studies.md

 Technological solutions such as GitHub, Jupyter Notebooks and Jupiter Lab have been developed to facilitate the preservation, versioning, and sharing of code, and to enable collaborative work around data analysis.
 And recommendations and style guides have been produced to foster usability, adaptability, and reproducibility of code.
 But these solutions do not fully address the issue of discoverability of data analysis scripts, which requires better documentation and cataloguing solutions.
 We therefore propose --as a complement to existing solutions-- a metadata schema to document data analysis projects and the related scripts.
 The production of structured metadata will contribute not only to discoverability, but also to the reproducibility, replicability, and auditability of data analytics.

+:::tip Metadata schema

 For documenting scripts/research projects, NADA uses a metadata schema developed by the World Bank Development Data Group.

-:::tip Note
 The documentation of the script metadata schema is available at https://ihsn.github.io/nada-api-redoc/catalog-admin/#tag/Scripts.
 A Schema Guide is also available, which provides more detailed information on the structure, content, and use of the metadata standards and schemas.
 :::